arneschmidt/ssl_and_mil_cancer_classification/README.md

 ![Figure 2](./experiment_results/Fig2.png)
 ![Table 1](./experiment_results/Tab1.png)

-To reproduce the results, please use the following instructions:
+To run the experiments, please follow this instructions:

 ### Patch-level Gleason Grading of Prostate Cancer (SICAPv2)
 1. Follow the steps above to install dependencies and download the dataset